Napa History | How to Connect in Downtown Napa

 Making History

-Napa is known for wine and luxury and there’s nothing more luxurious than a spa treatment at Meritage Resort and Spa.
-This resort is located just outside of Downtown Napa and made history by becoming the world’s first underground spa.
+Napa is known for its wine and luxury, and there’s nothing more luxurious than a spa treatment at Meritage Resort and Spa.
+This resort is located just outside Downtown Napa and made history by becoming the world’s first underground spa.

 Party Like it’s 1885

-Whetstone Wine Cellars is one of the best places to visit in Napa and the French-style chateau that was built in 1885 doesn’t hurt either.
-The building was built as part of the Hedgeside Winery, which focused on a gravity-flow design.
+Whetstone Wine Cellars is one of the best places to visit in Napa, and the French-style chateau built in 1885 doesn’t hurt either.
+The building was constructed as part of the Hedgeside Winery, which focused on a gravity-flow design.

 The stone distillery was restored and reopened in 2013 and now you can enjoy the tastes and surroundings of Whetstone Wine Cellars.